 201 - Issues in Contemporary Education: Formation for Action: This course focuses on contemporary issues in education and how the topics intersect with and are impacted by other fields of study.
 It is designed for freshmen and sophomores, including non-education minors, who desire to engage in discourse with guest speakers from various disciplines as students explore multiple perspectives on education.
 Students will be guided as they explore topics relevant to their personal educational experiences.
 Active participation in class, personal interviews and discourse with guest speakers are central components.
 Is not required for the education minor, but the course does fulfill a social science requirement.
 Three hours.
 Offered in January term on selected years.
 Professor Bruce.

-220 - Foundations of Curriculum and Instruction - The philosophical, historical, and sociological foundations of American education form a context from which students analyze the institutional characteristics and curricular patterns, objectives, and resources of the contemporary elementary and secondary schools.
+220 - Profession of Teaching - The philosophical, historical, and sociological foundations of American education form a context from which students analyze the institutional characteristics and curricular patterns, objectives, and resources of the contemporary elementary and secondary schools.
 Emphasis is placed on issues, problems, and challenges which influence curriculum and instruction in grades preK-12 today.
 This course, which is a prerequisite to all other education courses, requires a minimum 2.20 overall grade point average to enroll as a sophomore and 2.45 as a junior at the time of registration.
 Must be taken concurrently with EDUC 221.
 Students must take Praxis 1 or acceptable substitute scores from SAT, ACT, or VCLA-reading and writing, prior to or during EDUC 220 (see Entry Requirements).
 Offered fall and spring terms.
 Three hours.
 Professor Mudd and Dr. Yesbeck

-225 – Reading and Language Arts for Elementary Teachers - This course offers an overview of the developmental reading process and the related theories and instructional practices.
+225 – Reading and Language Arts for Teachers - This course offers an overview of the developmental reading process and the related theories and instructional practices.
 Students will learn about providing a balanced literacy program for ALL children which includes: phonemic awareness, phonics, fluency, vocabulary, comprehension, writing and spelling instruction.
 Students also will learn how to use diagnostic assessment (formative and summative) to drive instruction.
 The use of quality multicultural literature to provide reading and content area instruction is emphasized.
-Required course for elementary minors.
+Required course for elementary and special education minors.
 Prerequisites: EDUC 220-221.
 Offered only to fall term seniors.
 Three hours.
 Professor Roberson.

-226 - Field Work in Reading and Language Arts for Elementary Teachers This course, which provides experiences in reading and language arts in elementary schools, must be take concurrently with EDUC 225.
+226 - Field Work in Reading and Language Arts for Teachers This course, which provides experiences in reading and language arts in elementary schools, must be take concurrently with EDUC 225.
 One hour.
 Professor Roberson.

 227 - Math Methods for Elementary Teachers - This course provides an overview of effective mathematics instruction combining the fundamental core understanding and applications to promote teaching and learning through problem-solving and the use of concrete manipulatives.
 A fieldwork component is included.
 Prerequisites: EDUC 220-221.
 Required course for elementary minors.
 Offered fall term only.
 Three hours.
 Dr Yesbeck.